dwmkerr/terminal-ai/README.md

 ---

+- [ ] devex: 'ai' local command to run from my folder

 - [ ] nth(chat): line up input/output prompts on the colon
+- [ ] build: lint on commit or at least push

 - [ ] nth: 'vanilla' flag (no prompts)
 - [ ] nth: allow context to use env vars eg BASH_VERSION to infer shell